 Before you can start a mechanical business, there are few things you need to think about:

-- Are you really interested in what you’re doing?
+- Are you interested in what you’re doing?
 When you’re passionate about your business, you feel a sense of pride and achievement.
 And you won’t run away when problems arise.

 - Is there a lot of competition?
 If the market is oversaturated, and competition too stiff, you’ll find it so difficult to win customers.
 Remember when the competition is too high, with many people selling the same services, prices suddenly dip.
 Then businesses start competing on price.